bitman85/weathercard/README.md

 ENGLISH

 A small library for inserting a weather widget with geolocation.
 It requires an OpenWeatherMap API 2.5 for it to work.
 There are two types of widgets: minimalist and normal, and some configuration parameters.
-The library is written in JavaScript and is easy to use.
+The library is written in JavaScript (using JQuery) and is easy to use.

 =============================================================================